51Degrees/documentation/src/examples/customelement/gettingstarted.md

 }
 ```

-Now the internal implementation of it will implement this 'getter' and add an 'setter' for the @flowelement
+Now the internal implementation of it will implement this 'getter' and add a 'setter' for the @flowelement
 to use.
 ```{cs}
 internal class AgeData : ElementDataBase, IAgeData